DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 Kepler gives you many options for map customization - sometimes too many and they can be nested in the layers.
 So let's focus on a just a couple things.
 The first is color.
 As you can see in the screenshot above I was able to adjust the color of the arc based upon the **source** and **target** options.
 Go ahead and play around with choosing different colors for either this layer or another layer.
 You may also specify color-coding based upon a field in the data, e.g. assign specific colors to different artists.

+In the arc layer, underneath the color option, you will see something called **stroke**.
+This adjusts the thickness of the arc line.
+Play with the sizing using the slider underneath - it will get ridiculous quickly.

+Now go to one of the point layers and do the same thing.
+You will notice that you can change the color of the points using the **fill color** option, or assign colors based on a field in the dataset.
+To change the size of the point, adjust the slider under where it says **radius**.

 ### Exporting your project as a fully functioning single HTML file.